dhh1128/intent/docs/key-features.md

 # Key Features

 Intent is a programming language with a hybrid paradigm that incorporates the best of imperative, functional, and declarative approaches.
 It is object-oriented, type-safe, concurrency-savvy, and general-purpose.
-It can call C libraries (.so, .dll) as well as java and other JVM-based languages.
+It can call C libraries (.so, .dll, .dylib) as well as java and other JVM-based languages.
 Intent compiles down to native binaries for C-like performance, or it can be translated to JVM byte code, python, C++ 11, or other high-level syntaxes.

 ## Unique